Auxdibot/auxdibot/README.md

 `⭐` *Starboard*

+`⏲️` *Schedules*

 ## Credits

 This project is developed solely by [Auxdible](https://github.com/Auxdible) on GitHub.
 Contact me on Discord using Auxdible#3003 or by my email.
+Contributions accepted.